 - treating women of color who have caregiving responsibilities differently than other employees with caregiving responsibilities due to stereotypes based on sex, race, and/or national origin.

 To learn more, go to EEOCís Enforcement Guidance Number 915.002: Unlawful Disparate Treatment of Workers with Caregiving Responsibilities (May 23, 2007), available at http://www.eeoc.gov/policy/docs/caregiving.html.

 Do DOL Employees Who Are Nursing Mothers Also Have Employment Protections?

 Yes, under DOL’s application of the Patient Protection and Affordable Care Act of 2010, which amended the Fair Labor Standards Act, DOL must provide nursing mothers with:

 - a reasonable break time to express breast milk for their nursing child each time such employee has need to express milk for one year after the child"s birth; and

 - a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by the employee to express breast milk.

-Do DOL Employees Have Rights Based on Their Status as a Parent?
+Do DOL Employees Have Rights Based on Their Status as Parents?

-Yes, DOL Policy also prohibits discrimination against employees or applicants for employment on the basis of parental status.
-Under Executive Order 13152, “status as a parent” refers to the status of an individual who, with respect to an individual who is under the age of 18 or who is 18 or older but is incapable of self-care because of a physical or mental disability, is a biological parent; an adoptive parent; a foster parent; a stepparent; a custodian of a legal ward; in loco parentis over such an individual; or actively seeking legal custody or adoption of such an individual.
+Yes, Executive Order 11478, as amended, prohibits discrimination against federal employees and applicants for employment on the basis of parental status.
+“Status as a parent” refers to the status of an individual who, with respect to an individual who is under the age of 18 or who is 18 or older but is incapable of self-care because of a physical or mental disability, is a biological parent, an adoptive parent, a foster parent, a stepparent, a custodian of a legal ward, in loco parentis over such an individual, or actively seeking legal custody or adoption of such an individual.

 For More Information